MichalLytek/type-graphql/docs/validation.md

 ```

 Of course we can also create our own custom implementation of the `formatError` function provided in the `ApolloServer` config options which will transform the `GraphQLError` with a `ValidationError` array in the desired output format (e.g. `extensions.code = "ARGUMENT_VALIDATION_ERROR"`).

+## Caveats

+Even if we don't use the validation feature (and we have provided `{ validate: false }` option to `buildSchema`), we still need to have `class-validator` installed as a dev dependency in order to compile our app without errors using `tsc`.

+An alternative solution that allows to completely get rid off big `class-validator` from our project's `node_modules` folder is to suppress the `error TS2307: Cannot find module 'class-validator'` TS error by providing `"skipLibCheck": true` setting in `tsconfig.json`.

 ## Example